Sundre Camping: Everything you need to know + hidden sites

 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.

-Additionally, this unassuming town has so many outdoor activities, it’s a cinch to have an action packed, affordable family holiday here.
-Here’s a look at the town’s best hotels, campgrounds and restaurants.
+Additionally, this unassuming town has so many outdoor activities that it’s a cinch to have an action-packed, affordable family holiday here.
+Here’s a look at the town’s best hotels, campgrounds, and restaurants.

 Sundre camping

-We all know how busy it gets in Banff, but Sundre is an ideal spot for camping without the crowds.
-Sundre’s hidden secret is that there’s 2,000 campsites located within 10 km of town!
+We all know how busy Banff gets, but Sundre is an ideal spot for camping without the crowds.
+Sundre’s hidden secret is that there are 2,000 campsites located within 10 km of town!

-If you’ve got an RV, consider pulling into Tall Timber RV Park.
-They have 60 overnight sites with water, power, a fire pit and a picnic table.
+If you have an RV, consider pulling into Tall Timber RV Park.
+It has 60 overnight sites with water, power, a fire pit, and a picnic table.

 They also sport over 300 permanent sites should you want to lock down your summer.
 Best is their massive indoor pool and hot tub.
 The pool isn’t Olympic length, but it’s way bigger than most hotel pools and I’m guessing that hot tub fits 20-25 happy campers.